Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 Unlimited case extensions for the Woodman complex by LAHD, they enabled this cycle of abuse.<br />

-Every agency tells Tenants that everthing is a civil matter for the Courts...<br /><br />
+Every agency tells Tenants that everything is a civil matter for the Courts...<br /><br />
 </span>

 <div align="center">